edwardbirdlab/BALROG-RAPID-NF/README.md

 A pre-built Bowtie2 index for T. thermophilus is bundled in the pipeline at `assets/t_thermophilus_bt2/`.
 The step runs **after QC but before taxonomy, host profiling, and AMR detection**, so all downstream analyses use spike-depleted reads.

-Reads are aligned with Bowtie2 and piped directly through samtools to extract unmapped pairs — any read pair where **either mate** maps to the spike-in genome is removed.
-This is more thorough than concordant-only filtering and avoids writing large intermediate SAM files to disk.

-Spike-in alignment statistics appear in the MultiQC report and per-sample stats TSV files are published to `results/spike_in/`.

 To use a custom spike-in reference, build a Bowtie2 index and pass the directory:

 ```bash